This dynamic, powerful, and flexible view is our default view into the data.

-The Visual Spreadsheet allows you to add an arbitrary number of columns of any data type (mutation, copy number, expression, protein, phenotype, methylation, etc) into a spreadsheet-like view.
+The Visual Spreadsheet allows you to add an arbitrary number of columns of any data type (mutation, copy number, expression, protein, phenotype, methylation, etc) on any number of patient's samples into a spreadsheet-like view.
 We line up all columns so that each row is the same sample, allowing you to easily see trends in the data.
 Data is always sorted left to right and sub-sorted on columns thereafter.

 The wizard on the screen will guide you to choose a study to view and TWO columns of data to view on those samples.
 Note that if you do not choose at least two columns, the wizard will not exit and let you interact with the data.